Chart Color Schemes

 AreaSearch assessment of residential development activity positions Irymple among the top 25% of areas assessed nationwide

-Irymple has received approximately 64 dwelling approvals per year over the past five financial years, totalling 324 homes.
-In FY-26 so far, 26 approvals have been recorded.
-On average, 2 new residents arrived annually for each new home between FY-21 and FY-25, indicating balanced supply and demand conditions.
-However, this ratio has decreased to 1.4 people per dwelling over the past two financial years.
-The average construction value of development projects is $504,000.
+Irymple has experienced around 64 dwelling approvals per year over the past five financial years, totalling 324 homes.
+In FY-26 so far, 30 approvals have been recorded.
+On average, 2 new residents arrive per new home annually between FY-21 and FY-25, indicating balanced supply conditions.
+However, this has decreased to 1.4 people per dwelling over the past two financial years.
+The average construction value of development projects is $344,000.

-This year alone, there have been $10.8 million in commercial approvals, demonstrating moderate levels of commercial development activity.
-Compared to the Rest of Vic., Irymple exhibits 66.0% higher development activity per capita.
-The area's building activity consists solely of detached dwellings, preserving its low-density nature and attracting space-seeking buyers with approximately 120 people per dwelling approval.
-Future projections estimate an addition of 1,730 residents in Irymple by 2041 (AreaSearch quarterly estimate).
+There have been $10.8 million in commercial approvals in FY-26, demonstrating moderate levels of commercial development.
+Compared to Rest of Vic., Irymple shows 66.0% higher development activity per person.
+Recent building activity consists entirely of detached dwellings, preserving the area's low density nature with approximately 120 people per dwelling approval.
+Future projections estimate Irymple adding 1,730 residents by 2041.

 Frequently Asked Questions - Development